SUDHANSHUKADAM/TradeWise-AI-Powered-Portfolio-Optimization/README.md

 - To employ deep learning models for accurate price forecasting.
 - To visualize data through interactive charts and intuitive outputs.

-Phase 1 of the project focuses on optimizing portfolios involving 100 companies using a combination of fine-tuned sentiment analysis and LSTM-based forecasting models.

 ## 🔧 Technologies and Tools